ProMed: Shapley Information Gain Guided Reinforcement Learning for Proactive Medical LLMs: Methodology

 In standard GRPO, the trajectory-level reward is used to derive the group-relative advantage by comparing the performance of trajectories within the group.
 This advantage is uniformly assigned to all model-generated tokens, assuming that each token, whether part of a question or the final answer, contributes equally to the outcome.
 While this approach captures the overall quality of the trajectory, it overlooks its internal heterogeneity: some questions may elicit more clinical information while others may be redundant or irrelevant.
 Consequently, such equal feedback fails to prioritize questions with higher clinical values.

-To address this limitation, we introduce the SIG-guided reward distribution mechanism, which decomposes the trajectory-level reward $R(\tau)$ into action-specific rewards for each question and the final answer.
-Formally: \begin{itemize} \item Each follow-up question $q_t$ receives:
+To address this, we introduce the SIG-Guided Reward Distribution Mechanism, decomposing the trajectory-level reward $R(\tau)$ into action-specific rewards for each question and the final answer: \begin{itemize}[leftmargin=*,noitemsep,topsep=2pt] \item Each follow-up question $q_t$ receives:

 \item The final answer $A'$ receives:

 \end{itemize} Here, $\lambda_q + \lambda_a = \alpha$ ensures the total correctness reward is preserved and fully distributed across actions.
 The normalized SIG weight $w_t$ reflects the relative contribution of each question to the final answer.
 This decomposition guarantees that action-level rewards add up to the trajectory reward: